 Be extra careful when using social media widgets on your website.
-Often times they are unnecessarily loading images or videos and can really slow your dental website.
+Often times they are unnecessarily loading images or videos and can really slow down dental websites.

-Not to be confused with on-page SEO and things like title tags, optimization in this article refer to making your site faster by utilizing processes and tools such as minified files, compression, and good habits of when and how to add new content.
+Not to be confused with on-page dental SEO and things like title tags, optimization in this article refers to making your site faster by utilizing processes and tools such as minified files, compression, and good habits of when and how to add new content.

 As for adding content to your dental site, it is helpful to develop and practice good habits.
 Some common guidelines we recommend include limiting the amount of videos on any given page and making sure to check each new page of content with a tool like Pingdom (link above) to double check that you’re still within your performance budget.

-Now that your images and videos are as small as possible and you have minified your website files, the last thing to consider is caching.
-We touched on this briefly in our last video, but caching can make a dramatic improvement on your site.
+Now that your images and videos are as small as possible and you have minified your website files, the last thing to consider is caching, which can make a dramatic improvement on your site.
 Caching is the process of saving versions of your website either in your users’ browsers or on your server to help reduce load time and minimize server requests.

-We firmly believe that website performance is a key element to dental website SEO and understanding how your website is performing is essential.
+Website performance is a key element to dental SEO and understanding how your website is performing is essential.
 But we also understand that the world of website speed can be complicated.
 We’re here to help.
-If you have questions or want to know how your website stacks up, feel free to send us any questions you may have.
+If you have questions or want to know how your website stacks up, feel free to sign up for our FREE SEO Analysis.